s-reeve/starter-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-I currently split my time between working as a research lecturer on the UEA clinical psychology doctorate (ClinPsyD) course, and working clinically in early intervention in psychosis.

 <a href="https://scholar.google.com/citations?hl=en&user=WQPrHpcAAAAJ" target="_blank"> Click here for my publication list </a>